alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 # Avatar

-Used to display user avatars or objects, supporting images, text, icons, and more.
-`Avatar` is encapsulated based on the `Image` component, so it supports commonly used properties of [Image](http://bui.taopiaopiao.com/cores/image).
+Used to display user avatars or objects, supporting displaying images, text, icons, etc. `Avatar` is encapsulated based on the `Image` component, supporting common attributes of [Image](http://bui.taopiaopiao.com/cores/image) as well.

-## Code Demos

-### Basic Usage
+## Basic Usage

-The avatar component creates an image avatar by passing the image URL through the `src` attribute.
+The Avatar component creates an image avatar via the `src` attribute to pass the image URL.

 ```tsx
 import { Avatar, Stack } from '@bifrostui/react';